Puppeteer

-A puppeteer is a person who manipulates an inanimate object, called a puppet, to create the illusion that the puppet is alive.
+A puppeteer is a person who manipulates an inanimate object called a puppet to create the illusion that the puppet is alive.
 The puppet is often shaped like a human, animal, or legendary creature.
 The puppeteer may be visible to or hidden from the audience.

+Description

-A puppeteer can operate a puppet indirectly by the use of strings, rods, wires, electronics or directly by his or her own hands placed inside the puppet or holding it externally or any other part of the body- such as the legs.
+Performing as a puppeteer can be physically demanding.
+A puppeteer can operate a puppet indirectly by the use of strings, rods, wires, electronics or directly by their own hands placed inside the puppet or holding it externally or any other part of the body- such as the legs.
 Some puppet styles require two or more puppeteers to work together to create a single puppet character.

 The puppeteer's role is to manipulate the physical object in such a manner that the audience believes the object is imbued with life.
 In some instances, the persona of the puppeteer is also an important feature, as with ventriloquist's dummy performers, in which the puppeteer and the human figure-styled puppet appear onstage together, and in theatre shows like Avenue Q.

 The puppeteer might speak in the role of the puppet's character, synchronising the movements of the puppet's mouth.
 However, there is much puppetry which does not use the moving mouth (which is a lip-sync innovation created originally for television where close-ups are popular).
 Often, in theatre, a moveable mouth is used only for gestural expression, or speech might be produced by a non-moving mouth.
 In traditional glove puppetry often one puppeteer will operate two puppets at a time out of a cast of several.
 Much work is produced without any speech at all with all the emphasis on movement.